jasonma99/Smart_Plant/README.md

 # Smart Plant
-A C++ program for the Omega that needs to be cross-compiled
+A C++ program for the Omega that needs to be cross-compiled.

-.
 Detailed information for the project is written in the doc file.
 Companion Example